kelloggm/cs-490-website/project-overview.md

 ---

 # Project Overview
-The individual and team project for this class are designed to mirror the experiences of a software engineer joining a new development team: you will be "onboarded" to our codebase, make several individual contributions, and then form a team to propose, develop and implement a new feature.
+The individual and team projects for this class are designed to mirror the experiences of a software engineer joining a new development team: you will be "onboarded" to our codebase, make several individual contributions, and then form a team to propose, develop and implement a new feature.
 The codebase that we are be developing on is a remote collaboration tool called [Covey.Town](https://www.covey.town).
 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.